-Prenatal yoga keeps you physically fit but prepares you for that easy labor too.
+Prenatal yoga stretches and poses keep you physically fit and prepares you for that easy labor too.
 What’s more, with correct and guided breathing techniques, your baby’s health too remains A-class.

-Now, before you decide to give a go for prenatal yoga, it is very important to consult your doctor first and get to know about where you stand on the pregnancy safety meter.
+Now, you might have questions about when to start prenatal yoga, if to pursue it during the first trimester, prenatal yoga routines and more.
+Before you decide to give it a go after looking at all the benefits of prenatal yoga, it is very important to consult your doctor first and get to know about where you stand on the pregnancy safety meter.
 If you get “all healthy and no trouble” report card, you can kick start with the basic and primary asanas, breathing techniques right way, under the experts' surveillance.
 Please, do not attempt any twisting and balancing acts unless you get familiar with the primary or core series necessary to make you aware of “what prenatal yoga really is”.

 For mamas, who’s been advised to be extra careful (high-risk pregnancy), can totally embrace this yogic regimen too (again, consult your doc first).
 In fact, studies have shown that yoga can potentially be an effective therapy in reducing hypertensive related complications and improving fetal outcomes.

-During pregnancy, the body changes rapidly, but with regular yoga practice, you can embrace these changes which can make you strong and flexible in all the right places for smooth labor, delivery, and recovery.
+During pregnancy, the body changes rapidly, but with regular yoga for pregnant women, you can embrace these changes which can make you strong and flexible in all the right places for smooth labor, delivery, and recovery.

 Now before you go in search of that perfect yoga mat and pregnancy yoga wear, understand the outcomes, benefits as well as what a basic session of 30 mins yoga looks like and safety measures.